orbitalquark/textadept/doc/manual.md

 ## Getting Modules

-Textadept has a set of officially supported modules available as a separate download from the Textadept downloads page.
+Textadept has a set of officially supported modules (including language modules) available as a separate download from the Textadept downloads page.
 The source code for those modules is hosted [here][].

 For now, the [wiki][] hosts third-party, user-created modules.